 Tips For A Successful Kilimanjaro Climb

-What to do during a Kilimanjaro climb
+What to do during a Kilimanjaro climb.

 Do not be tempted into speeding up because others are walking faster.
 (Serious altitude sickness is more common in groups than it is during private climbs!)

 Another group overtaking?
 Let them!
-You will pass their crumpled bodies soon enough…
+You will pass their crumpled bodies soon enough.

 There is NOTHING to gain on Kilimanjaro by being the first.

-But they overestimate the role of fitness and underestimate the mountain.
-Often they feel they have to lead, they want to be the best, they don’t like being overtaken, and being strong and fit makes it just sooo easy to walk too fast.
+Young males between 20 and 30, exactly the people you think would do the best; have the lowest success rate when climbing Kilimanjaro.
+This is because they overestimate the role of fitness and underestimate the mountain.
+Often they feel they have to lead, they want to be the best, they don’t like being overtaken, and being strong and fit makes it easy to walk too fast.